The whole school gathers together in the school hall for an assembly which includes an act of worship.

 An assembly can be a gathering without spiritual or religious content.
 At Bolton, assemblies will include some or all of the following: an opportunity to reflect on our aims and values; a chance to consider aspects of human life and the natural world; time to worship, pray or reflect and we aim to foster and explore sensitivity and respect to the beliefs of Christianity and other religions.

-Every day the whole school gathers together in the school hall for an assembly and an act of worship usually from 10.15 -10.35 am.
-We aim to ensure that children experience “awe and wonder” during this time together - inspired by the world in which we live and that their curiosity to ask questions is fostered.
+We aim to ensure that children experience feelings such as “awe and wonder” during this time together - inspired by the world in which we live and that their curiosity is ignited.

 If you do not wish your child to take part in the daily collective worship, please contact the headteacher, Mrs Ruth Elstone.